Vipul-Bhardwaj777/Vipul-Bhardwaj777/README.md

 *   🌍  I'm based in Himachal Pradesh, Bharat (India)
 *   ✉️  You can contact me at [vipulbhardwaj785@gmail.com](mailto:vipulbhardwaj785@gmail.com)
 *   🧠  I'm learning Frontend Development
-*   🤝  I'm open to collaborating on Open source communites
+*   🤝  I'm open to collaborating on Open source communities
 *   ⚡  I love to learn new things and like to trek and travel a lot.### Skills